 "The breadth and varied nature of the tastings was excellent, the programme allowed something for everyone!
 For a genuine whisky enthusiast and someone new to the whisky trade it was a feast of information and a wonderful education!
 Activities such as the smugglers trail in the Argocat or (the) walk to Ben Rinnes are brilliant for visitors to Speyside as it gives a real sense of place and why Speyside is so special!
 I haven’t even mentioned the sublime dram’s themselves yet…. incredible and hugely memorable to have the opportunity to taste aged, rare, and super premium quality whiskies!!
 All of this enjoyed with a great bunch of people, so welcoming and open and lovely to see such warm pride and sense of collaboration within an industry."
 Guest, 2016

-First launched in 1999, the Spirit of Speyside Whisky Festival's annual celebration of Scotland's national drink has developed into one of the largest events of its kind anywhere in the World.
-With a programme of over 500 whisky-inspired events, the Festival is a mecca for the curious beginner and the whisky connoisseur alike.
+First launched in 1999, the Spirit of Speyside Whisky Festival's annual celebration of Scotland's national drink has developed into one of the largest events of its kind anywhere in the world.
+With a programme of almost 500 whisky-inspired events, the Festival is a mecca for the curious beginner and the whisky connoisseur alike.

 Festival events take place throughout Speyside, the biggest whisky producing region in Scotland, located in the Moray area in the North-East of the county between Aberdeen and Inverness.

 Event venues are as varied as the experiences on offer - distilleries old and new, charming village halls, local whisky bars, historic castles, old steadings and the great outdoors – each guaranteeing an authentic experience.
-With activities taking place from Elgin in the North, Aviemore in the South to Keith in the East and Forres in the West, following the length of the River Spey to the sea (one of the greatest coastlines in the World), the Festival brings this renowned whisky region to life as visitors from over 37 countries are welcomed, greeted by locals as old friends.
+With activities taking place from Elgin in the North, Aviemore in the South to Keith in the East and Forres in the West, following the length of the River Spey to the sea (one of National Geographic's 'greatest coastlines'), the Festival brings this renowned whisky region to life as visitors from over 37 countries are welcomed, greeted by locals as old friends.

 Over the years, the Festival has developed close links with many Speyside businesses and communities.
 It is a true team effort to deliver an ever-improving range of events and services to make the five days of the Festival a truly unforgettable experience.